Keep Your Gap Year Meat Free

-My names Nikki and I’m a vegetarian.
-I got back from my 10-month trip about three weeks ago and I wanted to share some of my experiences.
+My name's Nikki and I’m a vegetarian.
+I went on a 10-month trip and I wanted to share some of my experiences.

 The route we took was (click on each country to take you straight to see our advice):